kylebusey/Capstone/README.md

 ## Usage
 The site is currently hosted on Heroku.
+Find it [here](https://capstone-university-d2000131f462.herokuapp.com/home).

 ## Planned Updates
 - A revamped faculty feed to differentiate the page from the student page.